© 2026 SimplyTrust Software Inc.

 Visit a Congressional FCU branch with the Certificate of Trust or relevant pages of the trust document and valid government-issued photo ID for all trustees.
 Complete a trust account application and the credit union will retitle accounts to trust ownership.
 Alternatively, you can name your trust as POD beneficiary on personal deposit accounts as a simpler approach.
 Call (703) 934-8300 or (800) 491-2328 to discuss which option is appropriate.

 Yes.
 Congressional Financial Network provides investment advisory and securities services including mutual funds, IRAs, fixed and variable annuities, long-term care insurance, and life insurance.
-Registered Representatives offer securities through Securities America, Inc., and Investment Advisor Representatives offer financial advice through USAdvisors Wealth Management LLC.
-These services are available at the Longworth, Ford, Rayburn, and Oakton branches.
-Contact (703) 934-8300 and ask for the Financial Consultant.
+Registered Representatives offer securities through Securities America, Inc. (member FINRA/SIPC), and Investment Advisor Representatives offer financial advice through USAdvisors Wealth Management LLC.
+Congressional Federal Credit Union, USAdvisors Wealth Management, and Securities America are separate, unaffiliated entities.
+Investment products are not NCUA insured, not a credit union guarantee, and may lose value.
+Contact (703) 934-8300 and ask to speak with the Congressional Financial Network Consultant.

 Member Services